collective/volto-hydra/README.md

 ### Level 5: Enable Inplace frontend editing of Text, Media and links ([TODO](https://github.com/collective/volto-hydra/issues/5))

-If you want to make the editing experience the most intuitive, you can enable real-time inplace editing, where an editor can change text, links or media by typing or clicking directly on your frontend instead of via fields on the sidebar.
+If you want to make the editing experience the most intuitive, you can enable real-time inplace editing, where an editor can change text, links or media directly on your frontend instead of via fields on the sidebar.

 #### Inline text editing ([TODO](https://github.com/collective/volto-hydra/issues/5))
-You will add data attributes to where a blocks text is editable.
+You will add data attributes to where a block text is editable.

 e.g. our example teaser block above will become